• Skip to main content

 Roast pork crackling

 Crispy pork crackling is truly one of life's culinary pleasures and luckily making pork crackling is not difficult at all.
-But you do need to know a few important tips to make the best pork crackling.

 Firstly - you need to make sure that you have a good layer of fat under the skin of your pork.

-Secondly you need to make sure the skin is dried out.
+Secondly, you need to make sure the skin is dried out.
 To do this, a few hours before you cook it, take it out of its packaging, dry it off with a paper towel, and put it on a plate, uncovered back in the fridge for a couple of hours or more.

 Scored skin for pork crackling

 Next, you need to make sure you score the skin really well.
 This means taking a sharp knife and cutting slices into the skin, but be careful not to go all the way through.
-The better the skin is scored, the better the crackling will be.

 Finally, right before you put the joint in the oven, you need to sprinkle it with a lot of salt.
 And by a lot, I mean at least 1 tablespoon of salt.
 More if you are ok with it being salty.